Last updated on March 20th, 2023 at 01:32 pm

 In other words, you’re getting the same amount of taste (because of the fructose), but consuming fewer calories, and the same amount of fructose as you would from sucrose.
 So your worries shouldn’t be about fructose.

 Moreover, strong scientific meta-reviews of clinical research have established that there is little evidence of links between increased fructose intake and any deleterious health effects:

 So, let’s review.
 Fructose is just a monosaccharide that is metabolized by the body.
-It is sweeter than other mono- and disaccharides, so less is needed, a lot less.
-HFCS is just natural corn syrup with a slightly higher fructose to glucose ratio to make it taste sweeter, so less is needed for the same sweetness.
+It is sweeter than other mono- and disaccharides, so less are needed, a lot less.
+HFCS is just natural corn syrup with a slightly higher fructose-to-glucose ratio to make it taste sweeter, so less is needed for the same sweetness.

 Most naturally sweet products also have high fructose contents, hence their high sweet tastes.
 And from scientific reviews, there is no evidence that fructose has any effect on obesity or metabolic disease beyond what is expected from the overconsumption of any other sugar.

 Does high fructose corn syrup cause diabetes?

 Fructose does enter a different metabolic pathway than glucose, sometimes called fructolysis.
 I know I’m repeating myself, almost every sugar-containing food has fructose, sometimes at higher levels than in HFCS.

 The reasons that scientists speculate about the link between HFCS and diabetes are a result of how galactose, fructose, and glucose are treated metabolically.

 Glucose passes through the liver unchanged and can be used by all cells for energy.
 The level of glucose is controlled by insulin, which causes it to be stored in cells if the blood levels get high, and glucagon, another hormone that causes the release of glucose from storage when blood levels get low.